 Concrete or clay tile – whichever type of material is selected, tiles not only retain their color, they are one of the easiest roofing materials to install.
 Tile roofs also require minimal maintenance.

 Increased property value – because the material is energy efficient and can be recycled, the home is considered “green” which increases the property’s value.

-Marketing – a home with a tile roof can be marketed with a focus on potential buyers interested in environmentally friendly property.
+Marketing – a home with a tile roof can be marketed with a focus on potential buyers interested in an environmentally friendly property.

-Selling -.for potential buyers, a home with a tile roof is an investment that saves the out-of-pocket expense of a new roof due to the life span of tile.
+Selling -.for potential buyers, a home with a tile roof is an investment that saves the out-of-pocket expense of a new roof due to the lifespan of tile.

 Energy savings – air flows naturally beneath the tiles resulting in a well-ventilated home that is warmer during winter cold snaps and cooler during the heat of summer.
 Because of the natural ventilation, monthly energy bills are lower.

 Negatives of Tile Roofing